-Successful tech startups do not succeed by adhering to some definition of what a tech startup should be.
-Each person involved in a tech startup does not succeed by some stock set of personality traits.
+Successful tech startups do not succeed by adhering to some definition of what a tech startup "should" be.
+Each person involved in a tech startup does not succeed because of some stock set of personality traits.

 You don't have to fit any mold to do well in a tech startup.
-You don't have to act a certain way, wear a certain style, or think in a particular way to belong.
+You don't have to act a certain way, wear a certain style, or think certain thoughts to belong.

-I'm focusing on our lack of technology use specifically to note that you don't have to be a technological savant to excel in a tech startup environment.
+You might notice that most of us, aside from our developers, aren't big tech people outside of our Text Request.
+The truth is you don't have to be a technological savant to excel in a tech startup environment.
 Each of us is able to contribute and help the company grow, even though we don't fit an idealized description of a Millennial, hoodie-wearing, techie personality.
-And I think that's really powerful.

 If you're in the tech startup world, you've probably experienced this first hand.
-Not everyone stays up until 2am coding every night!
+Not everyone stays up until 2am coding every night (or talking about how much they "hustle").
 If you're not currently in the tech startup world, I hope you find this encouraging.

 Startups have become such a large part of today's business culture that it's important for those on the outside looking in to understand.
 Tech startups, at least outside of San Francisco and New York, are not exclusive.